poing/laravel-elb/README.md

 * **`elb:install`**: Add `.ebextensions` directory and `.env.aws` to the Laravel application.
 * **`elb:publish`**: Add `config/laravel-elb.php` to the Laravel application, to allow HTTPS redirection customization.
   * This will **disable** the *sample* `route` and `view` included with the package.

+## AWS Elastic Beanstalk Environment Configuration Files

+AWS Elastic Beanstalk configuration files (.ebextensions) configure the ELB environment and customize the AWS resources that it contains.

 ## HTTP to HTTPS Redirection